bdtoolbox-org/bdtoolbox-org.github.io/index.markdown

 </div>

 <br>
-The **Brain Dynamics Toolbox** is open software for simulating dynamical systems in matlab without graphical programming.
+The **Brain Dynamics Toolbox** is open software for simulating bespoke dynamical systems in matlab.
 It was originally designed for computational neuroscience but can be applied to any domain.

 <img src="assets/home/MorrisLecarHopf.gif" width="80%" alt="The Brain Dynamics Toolbox in action">